 METRO: Use the Blue, Orange or Silver lines and exit at the Smithsonian Metro stop.
 From there, it’s a 10-15 minute walk to the Tidal Basin Welcome Area, located at 1501 Maine Avenue SW.

-BUS: The 32, 34 or 36 Metrobus routes will drop you at the National Mall, near the Washington Monument.
+BUS: The DC Circulator's National Mall route makes stops directly on the Tidal Basin at the Jefferson and Martin Luther King, Jr. memorials, as well as in front of the Holocaust Memorial Museum.
+The 32, 34 or 36 Metrobus routes will drop you at the National Mall, near the Washington Monument.
 A 10-minute walk south will bring you to the welcome area.

 BICYCLE: If using your own bike, there is parking available near the Jefferson Memorial, roughly six minutes of walking time from the Tidal Basin.
 There is a Capital Bikeshare docking station near the Jefferson Memorial, as well as one at Jefferson Drive and 14th Street NW, both a short ride from the blossoms.
 If guided bike tours are your preference, check out Bike and Roll DC, which also offers extended bike rental that come with locks so you can conveniently cruise on two wheels all day and night.

 How do I get to the cherry blossom trees on the National Mall?

 METRO: Numerous Metro stations are within walking distance of the Mall, but again, Smithsonian is your best bet.
 Federal Triangle (Orange, Blue, Silver) and Archives (Green, Yellow) are also nearby.